EriksenJ/ra_guide/README.md

 Build tools generally help run your project code in the right order based on a set of rules that specify output targets and inputs, including code files.
 Some examples of more advanced build tools include `snakemake`, and `cmake`.
 While great, I have generally found that these modern build tools are not available on the secure servers hosted at Statistics Denmark, where a substantial part of my project code resides.

-Instead, I generally use the slightly more archaic `make`. `make` is usually pre-installed on Unix-based systems (like macOS and Linux).
-For Windows, you can install it through tools like Cygwin, GNUWin32, or `rtools`.
+Instead, I generally use the slightly more archaic `make`.
+Documentation for `make` is available [here](https://www.gnu.org/software/make/manual/make.html).

 An important feature of `make` is that it compiles or runs project code based on a general recipe, the `makefile`.
-The `makefile` consists of _targets_, _dependencies_, and _commands_.
-The `makefile` typically consists of several blocks of code, each defining a target, its dependencies, and the commands to execute.
-Here's a basic structure:
+The `makefile` consists of _targets_, _dependencies_, and _commands_, which together defines _rules_.
+A `makefile` can contain multiple rules.
+These rules can be linked, for example, if a rule uses the target of another rule as a dependency.

 - _Target_: The output file or goal you want to achieve.
 E.g., `builddata/out/clean_data.parquet`
 - _Dependencies_: Files or targets that must be up-to-date before executing the target's commands.
 This will typically include the code file you want to run, and the data it uses.
 E.g., `builddata/code/clean_data.R`, and `buildraw/out/rawdata.csv`.